 In the middle of Kilkenny’s famous Medieval Mile is our hidden gem, Rothe House and Gardens.
 Built between 1594 and 1610 by the Cistercian order, it went on to become home to the Mayor of Kilkenny John Rothe Fitz Piers and his family.
 Kilkenny Archaeological Society (KAS) now owns the building complex and have complied an impressive museum collection from Kilkenny and the surrounding countryside.
 The collection varies from a giant deer skull from a now extinct species of deer, a 6th century AD Ogham Stone, over 300 items of clothing and costume dating from 19th century and ‘The Lavery Collection’ of beautiful portraits.
 It’s a must-visit when in Kilkenny.

-Kilkenny Castle & Butler Gallery
+Kilkenny Castle and Butler Gallery

 Set against the picturesque backdrop of the Nore River and a rolling green expanse of fields, Kilkenny Castle is one of the city’s most beautiful attractions.
 The grounds and gardens are free to enter and there is a small charge to enter the castle for a guided tour.
 Art fans should make time to visit The Butler Gallery inside, one of Ireland’s finest contemporary art spaces.
 The exhibitions change regularly, and feature works from both Irish and international artists.
 If you like what you see, you can continue your exploration of Irish crafts by visiting the Kilkenny Design Centre and National Craft Gallery close by.